ubyssey/volunteer/office-hour.md

 ### Slack

 We do all of our communication via [Slack](https://slack.com/)!
 Web volunteers will be available to answer any questions as they arise.
-To get the invite to `#web-volunteers` channel send an email with your full name to `webmaster@ubyssey.ca`.
+To get the invite to `#web-volunteers` channel send an email with your full name to our web developers at [Contact Us](https://www.ubyssey.ca/contact/)!